Tim Moss set up The Next Challenge in 2009 after people kept asking what his next challenge was.

 Tim has organised expeditions to all seven continents, made first and first-British ascents of several mountains from Russia to Bolivia, and has travelled around the world using eighty methods of transport, a trip for which he won the Year Of The Volunteer ‘Award for Innovation’.
 He is a Fellow of the Royal Geographical Society, a current Guinness World Record Holder and was recently shortlisted for the Light My Fire ‘Adventurer of the Year’ award.

 Until recently he lived in London with his wife Laura with whom he is joined in most of his adventures.
 His first book - How to Get to the North Pole: and Other Iconic Adventures - was published by How To Books Ltd. in April 2012 with contributions from over 50 great expeditioners and a foreword by Sir Ranulph Fiennes.
+Outside of the adventure world, Tim’s interested in hockey, guitars and politics.

 In August 2013, he and Laura left their London lives behind to begin cycling around the world.